Attack on USNS Card: Aftermath

 Their initial attempts were hindered by malfunctions in the pumping equipment, and poor diving conditions in the river.
 It took salvors 17 days to refloat Card.
 They then began the process of moving the ship by installing a 6-inch pump and generators in Card to pump bilge water.
 Reclaimer and Tawakoni then towed Card to Subic Bay where it underwent further repairs.

 After Card was sunk, North Vietnam made use of the incident for propaganda purposes.
 On 20 October 1964, the North Vietnamese government issued a postage stamp which proclaimed an "Aircraft Carrier of America sunk in the Harbor of Saigon", to praise the Viet Cong commandos who carried out the attack.
 The US Navy refused to admit Card had been sunk even for a brief period of time, instead stating Card was damaged and quickly repaired.

 For the remainder of 1964, the VC launched further attacks on US targets such as the Brinks Hotel and Bien Hoa Air Base, but there were no significant responses from the US military.
-Card returned to service on 11 December 1964 and remained in service until 1970, when it was placed in the Reserve Fleet.
+Card returned to service on 11 December 1964 and remained in service until 1970, when she was placed in the Reserve Fleet.